xocaid/techtonica-assignments/Week8_QuizApp/README.md

 ```
 5. Open [http://localhost:3000](http://localhost:3000) to view in development mode in your browser.

-6. Open [http://localhost:8080](http://localhost:8080) to view in backend in your browser.
+6. Open [http://localhost:8080](http://localhost:8080) to view the backend in your browser.